|

 allows the film to exploit its spirited nature.
 The Broderick/Sara/Ruck

-triangle is the film's best asset, and the trio have some fine, poignant
+triangle is the film's best asset, and the trio share some fine, poignant

 moments.
-Still, one cannot help feel that the film remains a series of
+Still, one cannot help but feel that the film remains a series of

-vignettes as it grows older.
+vignettes as it progresses.
 The tedious Jeffrey Jones character is an

 uncharming admonition to the Pesci/Stern Home